Table of contents

 Expressing borrowing as a ratio of gross domestic product (GDP) – the value of everything produced in the UK economy in a 12-month period – gives an estimate of its affordability and provides a more thorough and reliable measure for comparison of the UK's fiscal position over time.

-Our current estimate for the total borrowed in the financial year ending (FYE) March 2024 as a ratio of GDP is 4.5%.
-This is 0.1 percentage points higher than our initial estimate published in our March 2024 release.
+Our current estimate for the total borrowed in the financial year ending (FYE) March 2024 as a ratio of GDP is 4.8%.
+This is 0.4 percentage points higher than our initial estimate of 4.4% published in our March 2024 release.

-Figure 5: Borrowing expressed as a ratio of GDP continues to reduce, following its large increase during the coronavirus (COVID-19) pandemic period
+Figure 5: Borrowing expressed as a ratio of GDP has reduced substantially, following its large increase during the coronavirus (COVID-19) pandemic period

 Public sector net borrowing excluding public sector banks, percentage of gross domestic product (GDP), UK, financial year ending (FYE) 1901 to FYE 2024

-Source: Public sector finances from the Office for Budget Responsibility (OBR) and the Office for National Statistics
+Source: Public sector finances from the Office for National Statistics and the Office for Budget Responsibility (OBR)

 Notes:

-- This chart uses historical data published in the OBR's Public finances databank 2024-25.
+This chart uses historical data published in the Public finances databank 2024-25.

-Download this chart Figure 5: Borrowing expressed as a ratio of GDP continues to reduce, following its large increase during the coronavirus (COVID-19) pandemic period
+Download this chart Figure 5: Borrowing expressed as a ratio of GDP has reduced substantially, following its large increase during the coronavirus (COVID-19) pandemic period

 Image .csv .xlsOur article, The use of GDP in public sector fiscal ratio statistics, describes the methodology used for the presentation of our GDP ratios.